ana-polo/ana-polo/README.md

  A little more about me...

-- 🔭 I’m currently working as DBM teacher at IES Alisal
+- 🔭 I’m currently working as Database Management teacher at IES Alisal
 - 🌱 I’m currently learning DevOps Tools and Technologies
 <!--- - 📫 How to reach me:
 * Linkedin: ana.polo